 Across the world, Coronavirus or COVID-19 is affecting the lives of nearly every single person.
 Through this special spotlight series, we’ll share conversations we’ve had with members of the St. Louis regional community.
-How are diverse individuals viewing the pandemic, and what strategies are they using to thrive in this time of uncertainty?
+How are diverse individuals and organizations viewing the pandemic, and what strategies are they using to thrive in this time of uncertainty?

 St. Anthony Food Pantry, in the basement of St. Anthony of Padua Catholic Church at 3130 Meramec Street, has been serving south St. Louis since 1991.
 Last year, the pantry served roughly 9,000 families.
 COVID-19 safety guidelines closed several food pantries in the spring, yet St. Anthony Food Pantry remained open.
 The pantry removed its […]

 Growing up in the 1980s in North Saint Louis—an area with high rates of crime and poverty—Antajuan A. never imagined he would one day farm this area and that it would become a tool in a fight for social justice.
 New Roots Antajuan works part-time delivering plants to office spaces; this allows him to be at […]

 Audrey uses her past struggles to shape the authentic person she is today—a mother of three, a certified peer recovery support specialist, a domestic violence crisis hotline operator, and a powerful advocate for opioid overdose prevention.
 Her story Drug addiction changed the canvas of Audrey’s life while in college in the late 1980s.
 Smoking marijuana […]